 • Farm equipment – farm vehicle and implement mechanics, maintenance and repair.
 Safe operation of equipment, tractors, farm vehicles, and implements.

 • Food safety – harvest and post-harvest handling and storage

-• Ecological sustainability – wildlife and pollinator habitat improvement and protection, basic beekeeping
+• Ecological sustainability – wildlife and pollinator habitat improvement and protection

-• Business skills – basic accounting and record-keeping, budgeting, business plan development, public speaking, land acquisition, loans, regulations, labor issues, risk reduction, marketing
+• Business skills – basic accounting and record-keeping, budgeting, public speaking, regulations, labor issues, risk reduction, marketing

-All farmers-in-training participate in each of these three structured rotations:
+All farmers-in-training participate in each of these rotations:

-• Livestock – The farmer-in-training will learn about and help with daily chores and management of all livestock production on the farm.
-This includes caring for young stock, feeding, moving fences and coops, delivering animals to the processor, and storage of harvested product.
+• Livestock – Farmers-in-training learn about and help with daily chores and management of all livestock production on the farm.
+This includes caring for young stock, feeding, moving fences and coops, processing animals, and storage of harvested product.

-• Sales and Marketing – This rotation involves learning and executing the business and marketing aspects of generating sales at our onsite farm stand and at local farmers’ markets.
-Activities include setting up the marketing area, bookkeeping, record keeping, guest experience, methods to increase sales, and more in this crucial role to meet financial needs of the farm.
+• Sales and Marketing – This rotation involves learning and executing the business and marketing aspects of generating sales at local farmers’ markets and managing our CSA.
+Activities include set-up, guest experience, engaging the community, methods to increase sales and more.

-• Educational outreach – A unique aspect of the Mentorship at Carnation Farms is participating in the extensive educational programming for the public.
-After training to be a spokesperson for the agricultural production aspect of the farm, the farmer-in-training will lead farm and garden tours for youth and adult guests attending Farm-to-Table dinners, field trips, and summer camps.
+• Educational outreach – A unique aspect of the Mentorship at Carnation Farms is participating in educational programming for the public.
+After training to be a spokesperson for the agricultural production aspect of the farm, the farmer-in-training will occasionally lead farm and garden tours for youth and adult guests attending on-farm events, farm dinners, field trips, and summer camps.

-Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff on Frittata Fridays.
+Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff.